Workshops

 Approximately 45 minutes

 This workshop provides a general overview of the importance of avoiding plagiarism and different reasons that it might occur.
 Students learn strategies for avoiding plagiarism and the differences between paraphrasing, summarizing, and quoting sources.
-As opposed to our style workshops, this workshop has a stricter focus on plagiarism issues and incorporates classroom activities on plagiarism issues.
+While we are working to currently update it, this workshop does not cover AI yet.

 Useful for: undergraduate courses; writers new to American collegiate level writing.